Picture of George S. Bellas

 U.S. District Court, Northern District of Illinois, Federal Trial Bar, 1976

-Admitted Pro Hac Vice in Indiana, Wisconsin, Connecticut, Washington DC, Ohio, New York, Arizona, South Carolina, Texas and Second Circuit Court of Appeals.
+Admitted Pro Hac Vice in Indiana, Wisconsin, Connecticut, Washington DC, Ohio, New York, Minnesota, Arizona, South Carolina, Texas and Second Circuit Court of Appeals.

 Professional & Bar Association Memberships